vitiral/trfl/README.md

 drives, etc) but can also be used for [Other Media](#other-media) with only minor changes.

 > **Note:** The name is pronounced "truffle".
-The truffle is the structure of
+The truffle is the reproductive
-> mycorrhizal fungi which lives in a symbiotic relationship with the root
+> structure of a mycorrhizal fungi which lives in a symbiotic relationship with
-> structure of plants.
-The name was chosen since filesystems are trees which
+> the root structure of plants.
+The name was chosen since filesystems are trees
-> contain a root node, and this filesystem is intended to be used by the [fngi]
+> which contain a root node, and this filesystem is intended to be used by the
-> kernel.
+> [fngi] kernel.

 ## Basics